Japan banking industry says to tighten anti-mob measures

 Financial institutions have their own database to screen potential clients for any mob connection, but industry officials say smaller banks and non-bank lenders are not equipped with information systems as robust as those of top banks.

-In the case involving Mizuho, Japan's second-largest bank by assets, it was consumer credit company Orient Corp (8585.T), known as Orico, that failed to spot mob members when it made loans to them.
+In the case involving Mizuho, Japan's second-largest bank by assets, it was consumer credit company Orient Corp, known as Orico, that failed to spot mob members when it made loans to them.
 Mizuho discovered the contracts among bulk loans it bought from Orico, one-fifth owned by Mizuho.

 Banking industry officials say in addition to spotting mob members before banks extend credit, it is also critical that lenders quickly terminate transactions if they find out about problem clients that have slipped through screening process.